flatline-84/product_security_challenge/README.md

 ## Setup

+### Running with Docker-Compose
+1. Ensure docker-compose and docker are installed on your system.
+2. `docker-compose up -d` from the root folder of this project (i.e where docker-compose.yml is)
+3. Profit

 ### Running with Docker
 1. Build the image with `docker build --tag zenchair .`
 2. `docker run --name zenchair -p 5001:5001 zenchair`